 Cliff Cave County Park (see park map)- Located just South of I-255 along the Mississippi, Cliff Cave County Park, has three trails to enjoy – one paved and two with packed dirt.
 The trails are open to horses, bikes, and hikes – so keep your eyes out for surprises!
 This is a great place to see historic bluffs as well as the mighty Mississippi!
 The cave – formerly known as “Indian Cave” is also closed to the general public in the interest of endangered bats, but there may be a chance to get inside St Louis County’s 2nd largest cave if you call the county parks department for a reservation: 314-615-4FUN.

-Pere Marquette State Park (see park map)- GreatRiverRoad.com writes, “Hikers will find a variety of hiking opportunities at the park with 10 trails that total approximately 12 miles.
+Pere Marquette State Park (see trail guide)- GreatRiverRoad.com writes, “Hikers will find a variety of hiking opportunities at the park with 10 trails that total approximately 12 miles.
 The trails’ ratings range from easy to difficult and travel through a variety of habitats.
 There are 9 scenic overlooks along the trails that provide the hiker with a panorama of the countryside.
 The trails are color-coded and are clearly marked with paint on the trees and signposts.”
 The Goat Cliff Trail comes highly recommended because of it’s vistas of 3 bodies of water and its sampling of the park’s natural treasures.
 Want to make a night of it?
 This park has great camping facilities too!

 Pickle Springs (see park map)- AllTrails.com tells us that, “Trail through time was designated a National Natural Landmark in 1974.
 It features unique rock outcroppings wet weather creek crossings, seasonal waterfalls, bluff overlooks and shallow caves.”
 The park includes a double arch & rocks to climb on, too!